 Before lending money on an interest-only basis, your mortgage lender will want to see that you have an approved repayment plan in place.
 Acceptable repayment plans vary from lender to lender but may include ISAs and stock market investments.
 Your lender is likely to make periodic checks that your chosen repayment plan is on track to pay the required amount.

-Previously, lenders would allow borrowers to rely on the possibility of a future windfall such as an inheritance or bonus, but very few will accept these now.
+Previously, lenders would allow borrowers to rely on the possibility of a future windfall, such as an inheritance or bonus.
+However, very few mortgage providers will accept these now.

 Your first port of call may be to get in touch with your mortgage provider.
 If you’re struggling – or will struggle – to pay back you debt, letting your lender know and finding a solution together could be a safe bet.
 For instance, they may allow you to extend the end term of your loan, giving you more time to put aside money to pay off the balance.

 If you’re currently on a high-rate mortgage, you may even want to consider remortgaging and sourcing a cheaper, more convenient deal.